ShiwangNaidu/Login-Logout/README.md

 # Login-Logout
-An application for fetching details of any Github handle.
+An application for fetching details and signup of any form with static JSON file.
 In this project we have used following dependencies.

 - [x] node